FHA loan down payment requirements and guidelines

 It’s also important to note that the down payment for an FHA loan depends on your credit score:

-- If your credit score is 580 or higher, you’ll need to make a minimum down payment of 3.5%.ec-hud-single-fam-housing
+- If your credit score is 580 or higher, you’ll need to make a minimum down payment of 3.5%.

-- If your credit score is between 500 and 579, you’ll need to make a minimum down payment of 10%.ec-hud-single-fam-housing
+- If your credit score is between 500 and 579, you’ll need to make a minimum down payment of 10%.

 Because lenders assume more risk by accepting lower down payments, they also require buyers to pay mortgage insurance premiums (MIPs) as part of their monthly mortgage payment.
 These are separate from other closing costs charged by your lender.
-FHA loans typically require homeowners to pay two mortgage insurance premiums: an upfront premium and an annual premium.ec-hud-single-fam-housing The annual FHA mortgage insurance premiums may remain for the life of the loan.
+FHA loans typically require homeowners to pay two mortgage insurance premiums: an upfront premium and an annual premium.
+The annual FHA mortgage insurance premium is usually due for the term of the loan for higher LTV (3.5% down payment).
+However, if LTV is 90% or less, the annual MIP may be for 11 years vs. the life of loan.

 The two types of premiums are: